-Pro Forma Financial Statements - 2016
+Pro Forma Financial Statements - 2021

-In order to provide our clients with a more comprehensive, accessible reference guide, Anchin is excited to announce the addition of our Pro Forma Financial Statement tool.
-These complex statements include standalone entities and master/feeder structures that are updated using the latest pronouncements.
+In order to provide our clients with a more comprehensive, accessible reference guide, Anchin is excited to present our Pro Forma Financial Statement tool.
+These complex statements include stand-alone entities, master/feeder structures, and fund of funds that are updated using the latest pronouncements.